Clifford Ball (aviation): Lindbergh Goodwill Tour

-The popularity of aviation was growing fast and on August 23, 1927 Bettis field got another boost when Charles Lindbergh landed at the field in his Ryan monoplane during his 22,000-mile, 82 city tour Goodwill Tour.
+The popularity of aviation was growing fast and on August 23, 1927, Bettis field got another boost when Charles Lindbergh landed at the field in his Ryan monoplane during his 22,000-mile, 82-city tour Goodwill Tour.
 The airfield was packed to overflowing with people waiting for the arrival of Lindbergh.
 People lined the roads from Bettis field to downtown Pittsburgh to get a look at the new hero as his motorcade headed to the reception area.
 Lindbergh required that his airplane be hangared.
 Because of its wingspan, it had to be slid in sideways on greased rails.
 Lindbergh left the next day to the cheers of more than 30,000 people.

 Pittsburgh School of Aviation

-With the Airmail contract secured, in June Cliff added a flying school at the field called "Pittsburgh School of Aviation", formerly known as Bob Trader's Flying School.
+With the Airmail contract secured, in June Ball added a flying school at the field called "Pittsburgh School of Aviation", formerly known as Bob Trader's Flying School.
 The school had both a ground and flying course.
-Cliff organizing the school patterned after the flying clubs of England and the United States.
+Ball organizing the school patterned after the flying clubs of England and the United States.
 Students were trained in the Waco aircraft, as Bettis was a distribution center for the manufacture, Advance Aircraft Co of Troy, Ohio.
 The students were called the "Bettis Field Cadets" and by April it was co-ed.
 Catherine and Louise Reiff, Collett Rohaus, Olive Herskovitz, Helen Richey, Mrs Ida Snyder Wilson, and Mrs Edna Wolf were some of the early female student fliers.